FAQs

 If it can’t make bigger items, what’s it good for?

-This loom will never replace a larger one — those have been perfected already and we just can’t compete. :) The real strength of this size and design is as a patternmaking tool.
-By handling so much of the technical part of weaving for you, it allows a level of understanding, experimentation, fluidity and creativity with complex weaves and patterns that traditional looms don’t provide.
-What we found while developing this loom is that the “how” of weaving is incredibly engaging, as much as or possibly even more than the “what.”
+By handling so much of the technical part of weaving for you, this loom allows a level of understanding, experimentation, fluidity and creativity with complex weaves and patterns that traditional looms may not always provide.
+What we found while developing this loom is that the “how” of weaving is incredibly engaging, maybe even as much as the “what.”
 By putting the patternmaking directly at your fingertips, the Boss gets you testing — playing — discovering — learning.
 In some ways, I think of it as a visual art/design tool.

 What is Boomloom Studio?